soumyadip1995/ICtoAIacclerators/README.md

 ### Building an ARM7 CPU, Coding a BootROM, Coding an Assembler.

 - Coding an assembler:-  write in python.
 Happens in parallel with the CPU building.
-Teaches you ARM assembly.
 Initially outputs just binary files, but changed when you write a linker.
 - Building a ARM7 CPU(Verilog, 1500):- Break this into subchapters.
 A simple pipeline to start, decode, fetch, execute.
-- Coding a bootrom(Assembler, 40) - from geohotz
+- Coding a bootrom(Assembler, 40) - *from geohotz*

 Memory Management Unit - wiki.